What is Narrative?

 Storytelling is an essential part of human nature.
-Man is the only creature that tells stories.
-Man has been telling stories and listening to them since the time he learnt to speak.
-The storytelling began with oral traditions and in forms of myths, legends, fables, anecdotes, ballads etc. These were told and retold and were passed down from generation to generation and they show the knowledge and wisdom of early people.
+Man is the only creature that tells stories, and we have been telling stories and listening to them since the time we learned to speak.
+Storytelling began with oral traditions, and in such forms as myths, legends, fables, anecdotes, and ballads.
+These were told and retold, passed down from generation to generation, and they shared the knowledge and wisdom of early people.

 Narrative Examples in Everyday Life

-Examples of Narratives in Literature
+Examples of Narrative in Literature

-“Animal Farm” by George Orwell is a modern narrative example that aim at extending a writer’s political views.
-It is a form of narrative known as a political satire.
-It uses animals on a farm to describe the overthrow of the last of the Russian Tsar Nicholas II and the Communist Revolution of Russia before WW II.
+Animal Farm, by George Orwell, is a modern narrative example known as a “political satire,” which aims at expressing a writer’s political views.
+It uses animals on a farm to describe the overthrow of the last Russian Tsar, Nicholas II, and the Communist Revolution of Russia before WWII.
 The actions of the animals on the farm are used to expose the greed and corruption of the Revolution.
 It also describes how powerful people can change the ideology of a society.

-Poetry written in the style of a narrative is known as narrative verse.”
-Faerie Queen” by Edmund Spenser is an example of such poetry.
-It narrates the adventures of “The Red-Cross Knight” to help “Lady Una” rescue her parents from the evil “Dagon”.
-On a symbolic level it narrates the mission of the Holiness is to help the Truth, fight Evil, and thus regain its rightful place in human hearts.
+Poetry written in the style of a narrative is known as “narrative verse.”
+Faerie Queen, by Edmund Spenser, is an example of such poetry.
+It narrates the adventures of the Red-Cross Knight in helping Lady Una rescue her parents from the evil Dagon.
+On a symbolic level it describes the mission of the Holiness as helping the Truth, fight Evil, and thus regain its rightful place in human hearts.

-Charlotte Macleod’s “The Withdrawing Room” is an example of a thriller or suspense narrative.
+Charlotte Macleod’s The Withdrawing Room is an example of a thriller or suspense narrative.
 Augustus Quiffen, a lodger at Sarah’s Brownstone home, is killed by falling under the train.
-It seems to be an accident until “Mary Smith” tells “Sarah” that it is a murder but she is not sure of the identity of the murderer.
-“Sarah” and “Max Bittersohn” investigate the matter and find that the killer has planned the death beforehand.
+It seems to be an accident until Mary Smith tells Sarah that it is a murder, but she is not sure of the identity of the murderer.
+Sarah and Max Bittersohn investigate the matter, and find that the killer has planned the death beforehand.

-“Don Quixote” by Cervantes is a parody of Romance narratives that dealt with the adventures of a valiant knight.
-Unlike serious Romances, in “Don Quixote” the narrative takes a comical turn. .
-We laugh at how the Quixote was bestowed a knighthood in his battle with the giants [windmills].
+Don Quixote, by Miguel de Cervantes, is a parody of romance narratives, which dealt with the adventures of a valiant knight.
+Unlike serious romances, in Don Quixote, the narrative takes a comical turn.
+We laugh at how Quixote was bestowed a knighthood in his battle with the giants [windmills].
 We enjoy how the knight helps the Christian king against the army of a Moorish monarch [herd of sheep].
-These and the rest of the incidents of the novel are written in the style of Spanish romances of the 16th century to mock the idealism of knights in the contemporary romances.
+These and the rest of the incidents of the novel are written in the style of Spanish romances of the 16th century, in order to mock the idealism of knights in the contemporary romances.

 Function of Narrative

 Moreover, a narrative is set in specific cultural contexts.
-Readers can get a deep insight of that culture and develop an understanding toward it.
+Readers can get a deep insight of that culture, and develop an understanding toward it.
 Thus, narratives can act as a binding force in uniting humanity.